sajal-shrivastava/DesignPatterns/README.md

 ### 📖 Definition

-The **Adapter Design Pattern** is a **structural pattern** that allows objects with **incompatible interfaces** to work together by **wrapping** one of the objects with an adapter class.
+The Adapter Design Pattern is a structural pattern that allows objects with incompatible interfaces to work together by wrapping one of the objects with an adapter class.

-**In Simple Words**: It helps two classes work together even if they have different ways of doing things, using an adapter — a middle layer that converts one class’s output into a format the other understands.
+🗣️ In Simple Words:
+It acts like a converter or translator between two classes that can’t understand each other.
+The adapter makes them compatible by converting one format into another.
 ---

 ### 🎯 Intent